 Step Question Consider alternative controls to vaccination mean that the employer is able to meet WHS obligations to staff, clients and others in contact with the workplace without mandating staff vaccination?
-Do employees/volunteers work in public or client facing roles where the vaccine status of others may be unknown?
+Are there additional factors that increase your clients'/users' vulnerability to infection and/or the effects of COVID-19?
+E.g. age Do employees/volunteers work in public or client facing roles where the vaccine status of others may be unknown?
 Is physical distancing or screening impossible?
 Do people work closely/ frequently with colleagues in public or client facing roles?
 Are you providing an essential service to vulnerable people?
 What happens if service is disrupted?
+If there are high numbers of clients with COVID-19, how will that be managed?
 Is the organisations subject to a PHO mandatory vaccination order because it delivers Health funded programs?
 Does the PHO relating to disability services apply to any service settings or workers?
-Risks to service continuity if staff get sick (availability of surge workforce) What is the extent of community transmission of COVID-19 in your location, including the risk of transmission of the Delta variant among employees, customers or other members of the community Are the control measures adequate / are they difficult for staff to follow consistently e.g. because of client behaviour?
+Risks to service continuity if staff get sick (availability of surge workforce) What is the extent of community transmission of COVID-19 in your location, including the risk of transmission of the Delta or Omicron variant among employees, customers or other members of the community Are the control measures adequate / are they difficult for staff to follow consistently e.g. because of client behaviour?
 What is the current profile of the team - are they all vaccinated?
-If so, consider mandatory vaccination as contractual requirement of new staff/volunteers and agency workers Do you share facilities with other organisations who are client facing?
-Consider the Tiers of work and level of risk as identified by Fair Work Australia Four categories of work are defined by Fair Work Australia.8 Tier 1 work, where employees are required as part of their duties to interact with people with an increased risk of being infected with coronavirus (for example, people co-located with health or quarantine facilities) Tier 2 work, where employees are required to have close contact with people who are particularly vulnerable to the health impacts of coronavirus (for example, older people, those with health vulnerabilities, some Aboriginal people, services with clients in areas with low vaccination rates) Tier 3 work, where there is interaction or likely interaction between employees and other people such as customers, other employees or the public in the normal course of employment (for example, a family and child hub).
+Have they received booster doses?
+If so, consider mandatory vaccination/boosters as contractual requirement of new staff/volunteers and agency workers.
+Do you share facilities with other organisations who are client facing?
+Consider the Tiers of work and level of risk as identified by Fair Work Australia Four categories of work are defined by Fair Work Australia.10 Tier 1 work, where employees are required as part of their duties to interact with people with an increased risk of being infected with coronavirus (for example, people co-located with health or quarantine facilities) Tier 2 work, where employees are required to have close contact with people who are particularly vulnerable to the health impacts of coronavirus (for example, older people, those with health vulnerabilities, some Aboriginal people, services with clients in areas with low vaccination rates) Tier 3 work, where there is interaction or likely interaction between employees and other people such as customers, other employees or the public in the normal course of employment (for example, a family and child hub).
 Tier 4 work, where employees have minimal face-to-face interaction as part of their normal employment duties (for example, where they are working from home on a helpline).
 The coronavirus pandemic doesn't automatically make it reasonable for employers to direct employees to be vaccinated against the virus.
 Fair Work Australia indicates an employer's direction to employees performing Tier 1 or Tier 2 work is more likely to be reasonable, given the increased risk of employees being infected with coronavirus, or giving coronavirus to a person who is particularly vulnerable to the health impacts of coronavirus.
 An employer's direction to employees performing Tier 4 work is unlikely to be reasonable, given the limited risk of transmission of the coronavirus.
-For employees performing Tier 3 work: • Where no community transmission of coronavirus has occurred for some time in the area where the employer is located, a direction

-8 https://coronavirus.fairwork.gov.au/coronavirus-and-australian-workplace-laws/covid-19-vaccinations-and-the-workplace/covid-19-vaccinations-workplace-rights-and-obligations accessed 2 Nov 21
+10 https://coronavirus.fairwork.gov.au/coronavirus-and-australian-workplace-laws/covid-19-vaccinations-and-the-workplace/covid-19-vaccinations-workplace-rights-and-obligations accessed 2 Nov